linz/nz-river-names/db/docs/source/introduction.rst

 | `NZ River Polygons (Topo, 1:50k) <https://data.linz.govt.nz/layer/50328>`_

 but with names applied as attributes for named features.
 The Topo50 river polygons and canal polygons datasets also do not currently contain river names as an attribute, and river names are instead held in a separate `Geographic Names`_ point dataset (Image 3 example).
 The new NZ River Name Polygons (Pilot) dataset does contain river names as an attribute of each river feature, and the river polygons geometries were split where differently named river polygons are joined (Image 4 exmaple).
+All of the features in these two datasets have been included.
+Unnamed features have an empty name attribute but are still included for context.

 +-------------------------------------------------------------------+
 | .. figure:: _static/image_3_topo50_polygons.png                   |